SkylineCommunications/dataminer-docs/connector-help/connector_help/Astro_U261.md

 ## DataMiner Connectivity Framework

-DCF is supported in the driver range 1.0.0.x, from the initial version onwards.
-The driver can only be used on a DMA with **9.0.0 \[CU6\]** as the minimum version.
+DCF is supported in the connector range 1.0.0.x, from the initial version onwards.
+The connector can only be used on a DMA with **9.0.0 \[CU6\]** as the minimum version.

 ### Interfaces